MNiMORPH/Margay-guide/README.md

 using the link I had just copied.
 When I checked my Arduino libraries folder again, it now had a folder inside it called **NorthernWidget-libraries**.
 However, this folder had multiple subfolders inside, each its own library (for example, the Margay library folder is inside the Northern Widget library folder.)
 For the Arduino IDE to recognize the individual libraries, take the subfolders out of the NorthernWidget folder, and move them directly into the Arduino libraries folder.
 You can check whether it worked by hovering over **Sketch > Include Library** in the IDE, and seeing which libraries you've added.

+_Note: At the time of writing this, one of the Northern Widget libraries (MCP3421) has the same name as a default Arduino library.
+Sometimes, when I open the IDE, it tells me that updates are automatically available for this library, which really means it's trying to replace the Northern Widget version with the default Arduino version.
+This will cause issues later.
+So, don't accept any updates that it tries to push for MCP3421.
+You can see which libraries it's trying to update by clicking "Install Manually" when you get that notification._

 The last thing I downloaded was the SetTimeGUI, with download and running instructions on [this page](https://github.com/NorthernWidget/SetTime_GUI).
 For now, though, all I did was click the green Code button and use `git clone` to download the files in the repository (or you could download the zip file.)
 I needed to download [Processing](https://processing.org/download) too, in order to eventually run SetTime.

 We should now have all the downloads we need, and only need to change some settings before we can start programming!